nrshaidat/pathway/README.md

         -Manually fixing prereqs for CHEM
         -Unit testing CAB database outputs
-        -Exploring how to apply multithreaidng to pathway creation
+        -Exploring how to apply multithreaidng to pathway creation -Made the name username and password fieid in the sign up page and made the sign in as guest button in the login page

 #### Member: Melissa Cui